 Seek emergency medical attention if your child experiences:

-- Unconsciousness, confusion or disorientation immediately after a head injury or after some time has passed
+- Unconsciousness, confusion or disorientation after a head injury

-Also seek emergency attention if your child exhibits the following signs or symptoms after a head injury, which could be signs of a concussion:
+Also seek emergency attention if your child exhibits the following signs or symptoms after a head injury, which could signal a concussion:

 - Persistent or worsening headache

-- Concussion in sports.
-Centers for Disease Control and Prevention. http://www.cdc.gov/concussion/sports/recognize.html.
-Accessed March 1, 2014.
+- Concussion signs and symptoms.
+Centers for Disease Control and Prevention. https://www.cdc.gov/headsup/basics/concussion_symptoms.html.
+Accessed March 7, 2017.

 - Traumatic brain injury.
-The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/injuries_poisoning/traumatic_brain_injury_tbi/traumatic_brain_injury.html.
-Accessed April 18, 2014.
+Merck Manual Professional Version. http://www.merckmanuals.com/professional/injuries_poisoning/traumatic_brain_injury_tbi/traumatic_brain_injury.html.
+Accessed March 7, 2017.